-Select Enable to enable Relaxed Ordering support which will allow certain transactions to violate the strict-ordering rules of PCI and to be completed prior to other transactions that have already been enqueued.
+Select Enable to enable Relaxed Ordering support which will allow certain transactions to violate the strict-ordering rules of PCI bus for a transaction to be completed prior to other transactions that have already been enqueued.
 The options are Disable and Enable.

-►Intel VT for Directed I/O (VT-d)
+► Intel VT for Directed I/O (VT-d)